• Skip to primary navigation

 A chicken thigh with a slice on a fork, and a bowl of chimichurri

-If you end up with some leftover chimichurri, it is absolutely amazing swirled into this fresh summer corn soup.
+If you have leftover chimichurri, it is unbelievably good when swirled into this fresh summer corn soup.

 Grilled Chicken Thighs with Chimichurri